Campus Security and Crime Prevention Information

 - Avoid parking or walking in secluded or dimly lit areas.

 - Carry keys at all times and do not lend them.

 - Lock car doors and close the windows when leaving the car.

 If a student or employee is aware that a crime has been, or is being committed on university property or at a school-sponsored event, the crime should be reported immediately to the local police and the president or the designated safety officer.
 In an emergency, the local police department can be reached at 911.

 The university does not have a campus police or security department.
 The university works with local law enforcement agencies and refers criminal incidents to the local police department having jurisdiction over such matters.

 The university does not tolerate violence or threatening conduct against any members of the university community.
-This includes criminal acts against people or property, as well as harassment based on sex, race, ethnicity, gender orientation or disability.
+This includes criminal acts against people or property, as well as harassment based on sex, race, ethnicity, gender orientation, gender identity, genetic information or disability.
 The university will impose strict disciplinary actions and appropriately involve law enforcement officials should any acts of violence occur on university property or in the online environment.